Redtech0inc/RedOS-cc-Tweaked-/README.md

 ### System
 <li>Console access remains with you
-<li>Uninstaller, can be found in the system directory shown on the desktop or through the console under system/Uninstaller/executable.lua (can only be used if desktop environment has run once upon startup)
+<li>Uninstaller, can be found in the system directory shown on the desktop or through the console under system/Utils/Uninstaller/executable.lua (can only be used if desktop environment has run once upon startup)
+<li> utility APIs can be found under system/APIs (all requiarable on their own or import all using require("system/APIs")) documentation following soon
 <br><br><br><br><br>

 # enjoy
 <b>just have a look at it and go nuts with whats possible and have fun doing it</b>